Cincinnati Dog Bite Lawyer holding Owners Responsible for Attacks & Dog Bite Injuries

 These unfortunate events can be terrifying and traumatic, and should not be taken lightly.
 Dog owners, who often become complacent or neglectful, have a social and legal responsibility to control the risk their animal represents.

-Joe Lyon is an experienced Ohio dog bite lawyer and premises liability attorney reviewing dog bite cases for plaintiffs nationwide.
+Joe Lyon is an experienced Cincinnati dog bite lawyer and premises liability attorney reviewing dog bite cases for plaintiffs nationwide.

 A third party, a keeper with temporary control over the dog, such as a hired dog-walker or a friend may be legally responsible if a dog injures a person under their watch.